+If you are a computer nerd, then you know hard drives are complicated.
+While one might think things deleted from it are completely gone, they can also be recovered by a data recovery company quite easily.
 If your computer is running slower lately, it might be time to defragment your hard drive.
 A computer’s hard drive has more moving parts than most of your computer.
 And if you haven’t cleaned up your hard drive in a while (or ever), it can take a long time to load programs or data.
 If you want a relatively quick way to speed up your computer, a defragmentation of your hard drive might be the best answer.

 What is a fragmented hard drive?